tongwu-msft/azure-rest-api-specs/api-index/index.md

 1. The **URI**, which consists of the following: `{URI-scheme} :// {URI-host} / {resource-path} ? {query-string}`
     - URI scheme: indicates the protocol used to transmit the request.
 For example, `http` or `https`.
-    - URI host: the domain name or IP address of the server where the REST service endpoint is hosted.
+    - URI host: the domain name or IP address of the server where the REST service endpoint is hosted, such as `graph.microsoft.com`
     - Resource path: specifies the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources.
-For example: `applications/f586155a-cbb2-4b13-9b56-16de60101cb9/owners` could be used to query the list of owners of a specific application within the applications collection.
+For example: `beta/applications/00003f25-7e1f-4278-9488-efc7bac53c4a/owners` could be used to query the list of owners of a specific application within the applications collection.
     - Query string (optional): used to provide additional simple parameters, such as the API version, selection criteria, etc.
 2. HTTP **request message header** fields
     - A required [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) (also known as an operation or verb).
 Azure REST APIs support GET, HEAD, PUT, POST, and PATCH methods.